-The results will not only be interesting in their own right as a new way to probe the fundamental structure functions of the proton and neutron, but will be of great value in the growing world-wide program of neutrino studies.
-The new data will also provide details about the backgrounds in other PV experiments, and are needed as input to DIS-parity studies at 6 and 11 GeV through radiative corrections.
+The results will not only be interesting in their own right as a new way to probe the fundamental structure functions of the proton and neutron, but will also be of great value in the growing world-wide program of neutrino studies.
+The new data will also provide details about the backgrounds in other PV experiments, and are needed as input to DIS-parity studies at 6 and 12 GeV through radiative corrections.
+Finally, in addition to the guaranteed physics results, there is always the possibility to find something unexpected when making a broad range of measurements in a totally unexplored region.
+The proposed measurements cover multiple targets over a large, unexplored region, with sufficient precision to be sensitive to a range of exotic effects.
+If, for example, an unexpected nuclear dependence or exotic resonance structure are observed, future dedicated measurements could significantly improve on the measurements proposed here, which are meant to be a survey of the parity violating response in the resonance region.